 Head restraints are extensions of a seat that are designed to minimise head movement during rear-impact crashes and also support the occupant’s neck, preventing injury.
 Head restraints are mandatory in front seats and normally adjusted manually although some change automatically when they react to the movement of a vehicle.

 An antilock brake system (ABS) prevents the wheels from locking when your use your car brakes suddenly and enables you to keep better control of the vehicle.
 This will not prevent a crash if you are travelling at excessive speeds and using severe steering movements.
 Some ABS’s also include brake assist which is a highly intelligent car safety feature to have.
 It can sense emergency braking by working out the speed and force that the driver has used to brake with and adds power to aid you.

 This is another useful car safety feature and is also known as a pre-crash warning system, and is used side by side with automatic braking.
-It can warn drivers, with visual or auditory clues, that they're about to approach and potentially collide with something oncoming.
+It can warn drivers, with visual or auditory clues, that they’re about to approach and potentially collide with an oncoming object.

 This piece of technology can help prevent head-on collisions and other potential hazards.
 Cameras and other sensors, such as radar or infrared, are placed around the vehicle to work out your position in a lane.
 If you leave a lane, a light flashes, and a high-pitched beep sounds.
 Some vehicles also have vibrating steering wheels to help warn you.